TJK-GB/MLend_MiniProject/README.md

 ## How to Use
 - Run the Jupyter notebook to explore the analysis.
 - Use the provided scripts to re-train models or extract features from new datasets.

+---

+### Special Thanks
+I would like to express my gratitude to Professor Jesús Requena Carrión for his guidance and support throughout the ECS7020P: Principles of Machine Learning module.
+His expertise and feedback were invaluable in completing this project.

+I also want to extend my appreciation to all the demonstrators who provided assistance during the module.
+Their patience and dedication made a significant difference in helping me navigate challenges and successfully complete this work.